It was our first day visiting Postalm.

 It was our first day exploring Postalm and I could tell I was going to like it.
 Our route started out as a well laid bridle way leading through the forest, heading upwards, steadily ascending.

-As the breaks in the trees became more frequent, we were treated to breath-taking views.
+As the breaks in the trees became more frequent, we were treated to views of rolling hills and mountain tops.
 I couldn’t put my camera away – even though I knew I wouldn’t be able to do them justice.
 Like when we visited the Grand Canyon, no matter how many photographs I took, I just couldn’t capture the magnitude of it all.

 Everywhere was so pretty and picturesque.
 Trees shaped like triangles stood tall and proud, like in a picture that a child would draw.
 While the mountains in the distance, overpowered everything else with their presence.

 The sun shone brightly overhead, and a few wisps of cotton wool clouds danced across the sky.
 I could feel the heat on my exposed skin starting to burn a little, and unlike the day before, there wasn’t any shade.
 We continued to hike under the mid-day sun and Ian made a comment about mad dogs and Englishman, the only two crazy enough to do it apparently.
 But although it was hot, I liked how the warmth felt on my skin.

 There were huts and bothies randomly scattered along the landscape, providing shelter for the more adventurous hiker, out walking for a few days or more.
 We stumbled upon the occasional JCB and building site, but no matter how much work was going on, everywhere was still clean and tidy.
 One of the first things we noticed about Austria when we arrived, countryside or town, cleanliness was a common theme.